violacoda/violacoda/README.md

-I like music.
-And video games.
+I love music and video games.
 And cats.

-So I'm programming audio, games and cats.
+So I'm programming audio and video games.
+And cats?

-I'll update this README when I get more done.